-Genital warts are the result of a viral infection.
-Warts are small fleshy growths, bumps or skin changes that appear on or around the genital, anal and throat area.
+Warts are small fleshy growths, bumps or skin changes that appear on or around the genital, anal and (rarely) the throat through oral sex.

 Most visible genital warts are caused by the human papilloma virus (HPV) types 6 and 11.
 These infections are common and very rarely cause any serious health problems.
 It is estimated that over 50% of sexually active people aged 15-49 have been infected with a genital wart virus.

 You can get infected with genital HPV through skin to skin contact, including vaginal, anal, or oral sex with someone who has the virus.

 The virus will not pass through a condom but as condoms do not cover all of the genital area it is possible to infect genital skin that is not covered by the condom.

 Warts can spread from the genital area to the area around the anus without having anal sex.